SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

 <a name="#nfr1"></a>

 1. **Matchmaking Time**
-    - **Description**:  People looking for a group should not have to wait longer than 5 minutes to find a group.
+    - **Description**:  Users looking for a group should be matched within 5 minutes of initiating the matchmaking process.
     - **Justification**: Reduces user frustration and ensures a smooth experience when matchmaking.
 Long wait times could make users not want to use our app.

 <a name="#nfr2"></a>

 2. **Arbitrary Group Limit**
     - **Description**: Users should not be limited to an arbitrary number of groups.
 They should always have the option to find a new group and the technology should support this.
-    - **Justification**: Many gamers play a ton of different games and running into a group ceiling would be frustrating.
+    - **Justification**: Many gamers play a variety of games, and arbitrary group limitations could frustrate users.

 ## 4. Designs Specification